Refer also to these additional Resource Links:

 - Type Anatomy

 - Paper (ordering samples from Neenah or Mohawk)

 - InDesign Cheat Sheet

-Seattle assignment: First read the “Seattle” text below.
-Understand what it is talking about, when it was said, why and how it was said.
+Seattle assignment: First read the “Seattle” text below. (in this assignment I am using the word “text” to mean either a story , article or any other form of the written content).
+Understand what this text is talking about, when it was said, why and how it was said.
 This initial thorough understanding of any project is the single most important thing which will help you to design appropriately.
 This assignment requires you to successfully integrate three main areas of design;

 - thematic development/interpretation within overall context